ed36080666/site_scraper/README.md

 # Porn Site Scraper
-A web based scraper for downloading videos from various porn sites.
-Launches a web driver for scraping and can be configured to handle authentication for videos hidden behind logins.
+A web based scraper and UI monitoring tool for downloading videos and full photo galleries from various porn sites.
+Launches a web driver for scraping and can be configured to handle authentication for scraping media hidden behind logins.

-**Currently supported sites**
+### Currently supported sites

+**Videos**
 1. PornHub (pornhub.com)
 2. Porntrex (porntrex.com)
 2. PornWild (pornwild.com)
 3. PornKTube (pornktube.tv)
 4. HQPorner (hqporner.com)

+**Photo Galleries**
+1. PornPics (pornpics.com)
+2. PicHunter (pichunter.com)

 ## Usage
 1. Visit one of the supported sites and navigate to a desired video.